tech-srl/code2seq/README.md

 source train.sh
 ```

-##### Notes:
-  1. By default, the network is evaluated on the validation set after every training epoch.
-  2. The newest 10 versions are kept (older are deleted automatically).
-This can be changed, but will be more space consuming.
-  3. By default, the network is training for 20 epochs.
-These settings can be changed by simply editing the file [common.py](common.py).
-Training on a Tesla v100 GPU takes about 50 minutes per epoch.
-Training on Tesla K80 takes about 4 hours per epoch.

-### Step 3: Evaluating a trained model
+### Step 3: Evaluating a trained model TODO
-Once the score on the validation set stops improving over time, you can stop the training process (by killing it)
-and pick the iteration that performed the best on the validation set.
+After `config.PATIENCE` iterations of no improvement on the validation set, training stops by itself.

 Suppose that iteration #8 is our chosen model, run:
 ```
 python3 code2vec.py --load models/java14_model/saved_model_iter8 --test data/java14m/java14m.test.c2v
 ```
-While evaluating, a file named "log.txt" is written with each test example name and the model's prediction.
+While evaluating, a file named "log.txt" is written to the same dir as the saved models, with each test example name and the model's prediction.

-### Step 4: Manual examination of a trained model
+### Step 4: Manual examination of a trained model TODO
 To manually examine a trained model, run:
 ```
-python3 code2vec.py --load models/java14_model/saved_model_iter8 --predict
+python3 code2seq.py --load models/java14_model/saved_model_iter8 --predict
 ```
 After the model loads, follow the instructions and edit the file Input.java and enter a Java
 method or code snippet, and examine the model's predictions and attention scores.

+#### Note:
+Due to TensorFlow's limitations, if using beam search (`config.BEAM_WIDTH > 0`) then `BEAM_WIDTH` hypotheses will be printed, but
+without attention weights.
+If not using beam search (`config.BEAM_WIDTH == 0`) then a single hypothesis will be printed with
+the attention weights in every decoding timestep.

 ## Configuration
 Changing hyper-parameters is possible by editing the file [config.py](config